ye-kyaw-thu/error-overflow/persephone-installation-testing.md

 sudo apt install ipython
 ```

-## iPython Installation with sudo apt
+## iPython Installation with "sudo apt"

 I got the error when I installed iPython with "sudo apt".